-H&M Makes Sustainable Fashion Miscue in Norway
+H&M's Fashion Sustainability Claims Questioned in Norway

 In Norway, companies must comply with the Marketing Control Act, which includes language to prevent them from making vague or false claims.
 It states that brands should be able to provide documentation "to substantiate factual claims made in marketing, including as to the properties or effect of products."
 (A garment's claims of eco-friendliness or sustainability are considered technical properties.)

-Norway’s marketing act also has an entire section devoted to misleading omissions, which states a marketing claim is misleading if it omits or hides information that consumers need to be able to make informed decisions, or the information is presented “in an unclear, unintelligible, ambiguous or unsuitable manner.”
-In other words, companies selling products in Norway can’t say their products are eco-friendly or sustainable without explaining how they’re eco-friendly or sustainable.
+Norway's marketing act also bans misleading omissions.
+A marketing claim is considered misleading if it omits or hides information consumers need to make informed decisions, or the information is presented "in an unclear, unintelligible, ambiguous or unsuitable manner."
+In other words, companies selling products in Norway can't say their products are eco-friendly or sustainable without explaining how they're eco-friendly or sustainable.

 “Our opinion is that H&M [is] not being clear or specific enough in explaining how the clothes in the Conscious collection and their Conscious shop are more sustainable than other products they sell,” Bente Øverli, deputy director general at Norway’s Forbrukertilsynet, or Consumer Authority, told Quartz.
 “Since H&M [is] not giving the consumer precise information about why these clothes are labelled Conscious, we conclude that consumers are being given the impression that these products are more sustainable than they actually are.”